-BigCommerce is a self-sufficient platform – it has the biggest choice of built-in features, but doesn’t support many apps.
-In terms of social media, unlike the other two you can’t link your live feeds.
+BigCommerce is a self-sufficient platform – it has the biggest choice of built-in features, but you’ll need to use separate apps to add social media feeds to your website.

 Selling across more channels gives you a wider audience, so you can see the advantages already.

-Unfortunately for WooCommerce, it’s left in the dust here, because it doesn’t support multi-channel selling at all.
-Both Shopify and BigCommerce let you sell across multiple channels, including Facebook, Instagram, eBay, and Amazon.
+Shopify, BigCommerce, and WooCommerce all let you sell across multiple channels, including Facebook, Instagram, eBay, and Amazon.

 Marketing tools: Verdict